-“The foundation for successful society is built in early childhood.”Posted on December 17, 2015 by Beth Duda, playwright and director of the Suncoast Campaign for Grade-Level Reading
+“The foundation for successful society is built in early childhood.”Posted on December 17, 2015 by Beth Duda, director of the Suncoast Campaign for Grade-Level Reading

 Editor’s Note: This is the second installment in a series featuring Vroom.